 After School Programs at Green Holly Elementary School and Lexington Park Elementary School.

 The Local Management Board After School Program supports the after-school programs at Green Holly Elementary School and Lexington Park Elementary School.
 These programs operate two days per week and offer homework assistance, nutritional instruction, financial literacy instruction, and enrichment activities.

 St. Mary's County College Access Program (SMC CAP)

 Southern Maryland has an undersupply of workers with college degrees.
 To address this need and to help all students achieve their potential, SMC CAP places advisors in the three SMCPS comprehensive high schools and the Dr. James A. Forrest Career and Technology Center to target and work with students who will be first-generation college students as well as serve as a resource to any student who requests assistance.
 The program delivers both small group and individual information and support to prepare juniors and seniors for successfully navigating the road to higher education.

 Partnership with BECA (the Business, Education and Community Alliance)

-FLOW Mentoring Program
+After School Mentoring Program